kalimawiki/blog-writing/content/posts/ai-in-pharmaceutical-industry_-revolutionizing-clinical-trials-2025-07-01.md

 - **Real-Time Monitoring of Adverse Events**

-	AI systems integrated with wearable devices and electronic medical records (EMRs) can detect early signs of adverse reactions—sometimes days before they manifest clinically.
+	AI systems integrated with wearable devices and electronic medical records (EMRs) can detect early signs of adverse reactions — sometimes days before they manifest clinically.
 This enables rapid intervention and improves patient safety throughout the trial.

 - **Cleaner, More Reliable Data**